CitrineInformatics/citrine-python/docs/source/workflows/predictor_evaluation_workflows.rst

 Triggering a Predictor Evaluation Workflow produces a :class:`~citrine.resources.predictor_evaluation_execution.PredictorEvaluationExecution`.
 This execution allows you to track the progress using its ``status`` and ``status_info`` properties.
 The ``status`` can be one of ``INPROGRESS``, ``READY`` or ``FAILED``.
-Information about the execution status, e.g. warnings or reasons for failure, can be accessed via ``status_info``.
+Information about the execution status, e.g., warnings or reasons for failure, can be accessed via ``status_info``.

 When the ``status`` is ``READY``, results for each evaluation defined as part of the workflow can be accessed using the ``results`` method: